christopherkang/QUASAR-Summer19/FindGates/README.md

 6. Your code should now already be using the modified libraries and will print the additional information to the console.
 To collect this data, run from the command line:
     - dotnet run > test_gates.txt
     - This stores the output in a txt file.

+## WARNING

+If you proceed with this modification, DO NOT REFERENCE THE LOCAL CHEM LIBRARY!
+It will NOT apply gates to qubits, and your results will be incorrect.